 Meeting rooms and pass requests

 We now offer an improved range of catering throughout the day, which can be delivered to meeting rooms to save you time.
-Catering should be arranged at least two working days before the hearing, using the Meeting room catering request form, which must be sent to our catering team.
+Catering should be arranged at least two working days before the hearing, using the Catering request form.

 Our Cafe, on the lower ground floor, is open to court users from 0830 until 1630.